pegros/PEG_LIST/help/sfpegListCmp.md

 about how to workaround various limitations of standard SOQL subqueries and leverage independent SOQL subqueries to fill in criteria of `IN` conditions.

+### SOSL with SOQL Fallback Queries Execution

+Please refer to **[sfpegSearch_SVC](/help/sfpegSearchQueries.md)** Apex extension class to get an example about how to implement a SOSL query with a SOQL fallback query if no (or a a too short) search term is provided.
+It also provides the ability to dynamically build `WHERE` clauses based on filtering criteria actually provided in the context.

 ### Current Org Limits Status

 In order to display in an App page the current state of the Org Limits,